nikitao13/ToDoList/README.md

 # ToDoList
 a simple CRUD application for creating and managing a todo list.
-Built using MERN stack.
+Built using MERN stack and TailwindCSS.